 When the certificate is matched, and peername is not NULL, a pointer to a copy of the matching SAN or CN from the peer certificate is stored at the address passed in peername.
 The application is responsible for freeing the peername via OPENSSL_free() when it is no longer needed.

 X509_check_email() checks if the certificate matches the specified email address.
-Only the mailbox syntax of RFC 822 is supported, comments are not allowed, and no attempt is made to normalize quoted characters.
+The mailbox syntax of RFC 822 is supported, comments are not allowed, and no attempt is made to normalize quoted characters.
+The mailbox syntax of RFC 6531 is supported for SmtpUTF8Mailbox address in subjectAltName according to RFC 8398, with similar limitations as for RFC 822 syntax, and no attempt is made to convert from A-label to U-label before comparison.
 The addresslen argument must be the number of characters in the address string or zero in which case the length is calculated with strlen(address).

 X509_check_ip() checks if the certificate matches a specified IPv4 or IPv6 address.
 The address array is in binary format, in network byte order.
 The length is either 4 (IPv4) or 16 (IPv6).
 Only explicitly marked addresses in the certificates are considered; IP addresses stored in DNS names and Common Names are ignored.

 X509_check_ip_asc() is similar, except that the NUL-terminated string address is first converted to the internal representation.

 The flags argument is usually 0.
 It can be the bitwise OR of the flags:

 The X509_CHECK_FLAG_ALWAYS_CHECK_SUBJECT flag causes the function to consider the subject DN even if the certificate contains at least one subject alternative name of the right type (DNS name or email address as appropriate); the default is to ignore the subject DN when at least one corresponding subject alternative names is present.